-- Transport, installation or operation of the vacuum pump in an impermissible spatial position - Pumping media which are corrosive to materials of the vacuum pump - Pumping of explosive media - Pumping radioactive media - Pumping media prone to exothermic reactions - Pumping media that introduce an ignition source to the suction chamber - Pumping media that form adhesive deposits inside the suction chamber and cause the pistons to touch or jam - Pumping fluids flushing media for cleaning are permissible - Using the vacuum pump to generate pressure - Using the vacuum pump in systems in which sporadic loads and vibrations or periodic forces act on the unit - Use of the vacuum pump in potentially explosive atmospheres - Use of the vacuum pump in areas with strong electrical, magnetic or electromagnetic fields - Use of the vacuum pump with open vacuum and/or fore-vacuum flange open to the atmosphere - Using lubricants not specified by Pfeiffer Vacuum - Lifting the vacuum pump without the prescribed eye bolts, for example on piping.
+- Transport, installation or operation of the vacuum pump in an impermissible spatial position - Pumping media that can corrode or not be withstood by vacuum pump materials.
+Components contained in the suction chamber are cast iron, steel, and stainless steel.
+Seals are FKM (alternative seals available on request). - Pumping explosive media - Pumping radioactive media - Pumping media prone to exothermic reactions - Pumping media that introduce an ignition source to the suction chamber - Pumping media that form adhesive deposits inside the suction chamber and cause the pistons to touch or jam - Pumping fluids flushing media for cleaning are permissible - Using the vacuum pump to generate pressure - Using the vacuum pump in systems in which sporadic loads and vibrations or periodic forces act on the unit - Use of the vacuum pump in potentially explosive atmospheres - Use of the vacuum pump in areas with strong electrical, magnetic or electromagnetic fields - Use of the vacuum pump with open vacuum and/or fore-vacuum flange open to the atmosphere - Using lubricants not specified by Pfeiffer Vacuum - Using pipes to lift the vacuum pump